New Teacher Closet with images of different school supplies and the College of Education Logo around the wording

 New Teacher Closet

-The New Teacher Closet at UH Mānoa is a project to support the 200+ newly licensed teachers who graduate from the College of Education each year.
+The New Teacher Closet at UH Mānoa is a project to support the newly licensed teachers who graduate from the College of Education each year.
 As the largest provider of new teachers for the state, our goal is to best support our new teachers by helping to reduce the costs that teachers have when establishing their first classroom.
-Nationally, teachers spend an average of $478, whereas Hawaii teachers spend an average of $953 of their own money on supplies for their classroom (Ordonio, 2023; Wolff & Carolson, 2021).
+Nationally, teachers spend an average of $478, whereas Hawaii teachers spend an average of $953 of their own money on supplies for their classroom (Hawaii State Teachers Association, 2023; Wolff & Carolson, 2021).
 We acknowledge that these personal investments by teachers are likely highest in their first year, as they look to establish a welcoming and effective classroom environment for their students.

 Thank you to the Hawaii Scholars for Education and Social Justice for providing the research and references on this topic.